NLeSC/guide/intellectual_property/software_licenses.md

  * Under any license for the MIT license
 ** Relicensing LGPL to GPL is allowed

-### License compatibility
+## License compatibility

 If you use multiple external components in your program, then you may end up with multiple different constraints on the license of the combined work.
 If these constraints conflict, then you cannot legally distribute the result (if proprietary software is involved, then you may not legally be able to make the combined work at all).

 If two licenses specify incompatible constraints on the license of the combined work, then they are _incompatible_.

 The GNU GPL for instance is incompatible with proprietary licenses, because it requires the combined work to be licensed under the GPL, with no additional restrictions allowed.
 Having a part of the work under a proprietary license is such an additional restriction, so you cannot distribute such a combination (unless the copyright owner of the GPL code gives a special permission).

 When you use different pieces of software together to solve a problem, and want to distribute the result, here are the questions you have to answer:

-- How many separate works are there, and what is derived from what?
+- Which separate works are there, and what is derived from what?
 - Can the works be distributed, i.e. do the licenses allow this and are they compatible?
 - How should the work(s) be licensed?